Retflow/SwapWallpaperWT/README.md

 change "backgroundImage" to /path/to/your/pictures/1.jpg
 you also might to do this:   export PATH=$PATH:/mnt/c/Windows/System32

 Why 1.jpg?
-It's because this script copy your Image to 1.jpg Even if your file is a .png.
+It's because this script copy your Image to 1.jpg
+You can rename in whatever you want.
+Even if your file is a .png.
 Everytime you change your wallpaper it also overwrites 1.jpg.
 As i said, it's an easy script and also a bad one.